tool-belt/interface-forge/docusaurus/docs/2-Usage/4-building-objects.md

 ---
 id: building-objects
 title: Building Objects
-description: How to build objects using interfaceForge factories
+description: How to build objects using factories
 slug: /usage/building-objects
 ---